torrinworx/Blend_My_NFTs/README.md

 Blend_My_NFTs works with Blender 2.93.5 on Windows 10 or macOS BigSure 11.6.

-The software in its current state is not farily user friendly but with a really basic understanding of programing you can opporate easily.
+The software in its current state is not farily user friendly but with a really basic understanding of programing you can opporate it easily.
 You can learn the programing skillz needed in ten minutes! :)

 ## Youtube Tutorial Series